 - Application Deadline: July 31, 2018

-- Course Level: Scholarships are available to study for the master’s degree (LLM/MPhil).
+- Course Level: The studentships are available to study for the master’s degree (LLM/MPhil).

-- Study Subject:Scholarships are awarded in Sexual and Reproductive Rights Africa at the Centre for Human Rights, University of Pretoria, South Africa.
+- Study Subject:The studentships are awarded in Sexual and Reproductive Rights Africa at the Centre for Human Rights, University of Pretoria, South Africa.

-- Scholarship Award: Up to 15 full scholarships are available.
+- Award: Up to 15 full opportunities are available.

-- Nationalities: Scholarships are open to African students.
+- Nationalities: The studentships are open to African students.

-- Number of Scholarships: There are 15 scholarships available.
+- Number of Awards: There are 15 scholarships available.

 - Entrance Requirements: